To be published in May of 2018 by Convergent Books.

 This is how the author, Austin Channing Brown, feels about modern America.
 It is designed for white people.
 Period.
 Everyone else makes large accommodations to the majority while white America makes small ones.
 For example, in media most television shows feature white characters with maybe a token non-white character.
-For example, just this month the Marvel movie Black Panther came out.
+Just this month the Marvel movie Black Panther came out.
 It is the eighteenth Marvel movie.
 It is also the first one with a main character who is not a white man.
 1 of 18 is not a very good ratio.

 Brown grew up in White America in suburban parochial schools.
 She is not a stranger to the mostly white religious organizations that she has been hired to help with their diversity issues.
 But, too often, she has been hired as a token hire rather than a guide to how to truly embrace a different part of the body of Christ.
 It is not enough to get the numbers right.

 I understand her first sentence of the book: "White people are exhausting."
 I am a white man who teaches at a majority minority school.
 The culture of the school is simply not mine (separated by race and at least one generation) and there are times when I leave school exhausted by the constant mental translating I have to do just to keep up.
 I understood her comment immediately.